Posted on Monday, October 1st, 2012 at 4:36 pm

 41-year old Solaiman Nuri and his 9-year old daughter, Hadessa, died Saturday morning around 9:30am as they bicycled home from Jamba Juice.
 Nuri’s 12-year old daughter, Hannah survived the crash with minimum injuries.
 All three were wearing bicycle helmets.
 Hannah who survived was crying and pointed back towards her dead father where he lay with his bicycle.

 The teen apparently lost control of his vehicle and sheared off a fire hydrant, struck the cyclists then slammed into a brick medical services building.
 He was treated for minor wounds then arrested for vehicular manslaughter and brought to Juvenile Hall in Martinez police reported.

 It is unclear at this point whether drugs or alcohol were involved.
 Investigators drew a blood sample from the teen.
 Police are also investigating phone records to see if Rosen may have been on his cell phone when the wreck occurred.

 Mr. Nuri was an immigrant from Afghanistan who came to America so that his family could have a better life.
 He was an incredibly hard worker who also coached his daughter’s soccer teams.
 His wife, Stoorai Nuri survives Solaiman.
 She is a nurse at John Muir Hospital and decided to skip the bicycle ride, opting to have breakfast ready for her husband and daughters when they returned.

-If you or a loved one has been hurt or killed in a auto accident, call The Venardi Law Firm for a free consult.
+If you or a loved one has been hurt or killed in a auto accident, call Venardi Zurada LLP for a free consult.
 Our firm will give you the same aggressive, competent representation provided to high paying corporations.
 We are dedicated to helping those that have experienced serious and catastrophic personal injuries and wrongful deaths.